The first Tucson Fiddle Contest was held February 20th, 1941 during rodeo week. From The Tucson Citizen, Thursday Night Edition, February 20th, 1941:

 The contest continued through the next few years as an open contest.
 In 1948, the contest was recorded and sent to the Library of Congress for filing under American folklore.
 In 1952, over-60 and under-60 year old categories were established along with the “Arkansas Traveler” category.
 That year, Andy Olsen of Tucson won the over-60 group while Pug Scott won the under-60 division.

 The contest continued with little change through to 1990 at Armory Park under the sponsorship of the city recreation department.
 In the 1990’s, the contest was moved to Reid Park where the City Park and Recreation Department sponsored the event.
 In addition, the contest was expanded to include several age categories and specialty divisions.
-Due to budget cuts, in 2010, sponsorship of the contest was placed solely in the hands of the Southern Arizona Old Time Fiddlers Association (SAOTFA).
+Due to budget cuts, in 2010, sponsorship of the contest was placed solely in the hands of the Southern Arizona Old Time Fiddlers Association (SAOTFA) where it remained until 2021.
+The contest is now presented as a cultural heritage event of the Arizona Old Time Fiddlers Association (AOTFA).

 Among notable participants over the years were Bill Bradley who first entered the contest in 1945 and won in 1948,1949, Pug Scott of Benson, the first woman champion (1952) and Don Johnson who won in the contest at least 7 times.